7 Best Muscle Building Foods

 • Maintain consistent strength training

-Supplements can help fill gaps, but whole foods should form the foundation.
+Supplements can help fill nutritional gaps, but whole foods should always form the foundation of a muscle-building diet.

 Frequently Asked Questions